Granite slabs are proven to be very safe countertops material for kitchens, baths and other areas of homes and commercial establishments.

+There are a few things to avoid when it comes to choosing a cleaner for your granite countertops.
 Avoid cleaners that contain vinegar or other acidic ingredients because these ingredients can diminish the shine of granite surfaces.
 Abrasive cleansers can harm the finish of a granite counter.

 Do not use chlorine bleach, commercial window cleaners or other all-purpose cleansers on granite countertops.
 Check cleaner labels and do not use products containing hydrofluoric acid.
 These cleaners may harm the sealant or the granite itself.